variantstudios/greeleydowntown.com/_business_incentives/colorado-historic-preservation-tax-credit.md

 ---
-title: "Colorado Historic Preservation Tax Credit"
+title: Colorado Historic Preservation Tax Credit
 description: "Federal and state tax laws provide tax incentives for historic preservation projects that follow the Secretary of the Interior's Standards for Rehabilitation.
 The federal government offers a 20% investment tax credit for the approved rehabilitation of certified historic buildings used for income-producing purposes as well as a 10% credit for certain other older buildings."
 business_incentives_categories:
+  - State Incentives
 ---

 Federal and state tax laws provide tax incentives for historic preservation projects that follow the Secretary of the Interior's Standards for Rehabilitation.
 The federal government offers a 20% investment tax credit for the approved rehabilitation of certified historic buildings used for income-producing purposes as well as a 10% credit for certain other older buildings.